9 Simple Habits to Help You Feel Less Stressed as a Mom

 Plan ahead

 Planning doesn’t need to be super detailed or anything.
-However, planning out what you have going on each week, your meals, weekly or monthly goals, vacation time, etc. will really help mentally prepare for what’s coming up.
+However, planning out what you have going on each week, your meals, weekly or monthly goals, vacation time, etc. is a really effective way to help mentally prepare for what’s coming up.
 You won’t feel so much like you’re winging it all the time, so you will automatically feel less stressed.

 Focus on the positives

 You heard me.
+One of the best ways to reduce stress is to focus on the positives.
 You might not feel like there are many positives when you’re feeling stressed out and exhausted, but I assure you, there are many.
-As stay-at-home moms, we have so much to be thankful for.
+As busy moms, we have so much to be thankful for.
 Start a gratitude journal.
 Share a positive from your day during dinner and have everyone else do the same.
 Focus on what you ARE accomplishing or getting done in a day rather than on what you aren’t.
 These will help change your whole outlook and reduce stress.

 Remember this is only a season

 Busy seasons do not last forever…I promise!
-Soon your oldest will be able to help out more and more…maybe they could even start to help now.
-As your children become more independent, they learn to do laundry and dishes, dust, and bathrooms.
+Soon your older children will be able to help out more and more…maybe they could even start to help now.
+As your children become more independent, a great way to take more off your plate is to help them learn to do laundry and dishes, dust, and clean bathrooms.
 However, cherish the time when they need you so much because it will be over before you know it!
 Take one day at a time.

 Less is more